-The Fisher-type unit root test conducted revealed that all the variables are stationary (contain no unit roots as all p-values = 0.0000 i.e. accepting the alternative hypothesis, Ha).
-Further, a common stationarity test (probabilities of both ADF-Fisher Chi-square and ADF-Choi Z-stat are 0.0000) confirmed the group has no unit root.
+The Fisher-type unit root test conducted revealed that all the variables are stationary (contain no unit roots as all p-values = 0.0000 i.e. accepting the alternate hypothesis, Ha).
+Further, common stationarity test (probabilities of both ADF-Fisher Chi-square and ADF-Choi Z-stat are 0.0000) confirmed the group have no unit root.